duellsy/codeigniter-template/README.md

 ##Usage

-Download and place the files in your CI installation.
+Download and place the files in your CI installation, following the same folder structure.
+Add the assets folder to your root, this is where you'll put your images / css / js files.

 Add 'template' to your autoload file in the libraries config item.

+Make sure that you are also autoloading the session library, and that you have set an encryption key in your app/config/config.php file.

-Update the config/subooatmpl.php file to set your base template settings such as the sites name, title, and other items like which css and js files are always loaded.
+Update the config/template.php file to set your base template settings such as the sites name, title, and other items like which css and js files are always loaded.

-An example of updating the base welcome controller in CI to use this library is below:
+A quick example to get you going is to update the default welcome controller in CI to use this library:

 	class Welcome extends CI_Controller {